 As part of the application process for ARConnect, applicants must certify that they can fulfill the obligations associated with each project on which they intend to bid, that they have sufficient funds to cover all project costs beyond the grant amount, and that they will comply with all program requirements, including service milestones.
-Additionally, ARConnect will disburse funding on a fixed award basis upon verified and validated completion of associated tasks and milestones, subject to on-site verification and documentation audit, beginning with a 10% disbursement at the start of the grant period and continuing with proportional reimbursements of remaining funds at 10%, 20%, 35%, 60%, 85%, and 100% milestones.
-Given this reimbursement-based approach, applicants must certify that they have and will continue to have enough financial resources to cover eligible project costs until ARConnect authorizes additional disbursements.
+Additionally, since ARConnect will disburse funding upon completion of associated tasks, applicants must certify that they have and will continue to have enough financial resources to cover eligible project costs until ARConnect authorizes additional disbursements.